mre/endler.dev/content/2024/follow-the-hackers/index.md

 +++
 title="Follow the Hackers"
-date=2024-08-17
+date=2024-09-07
 draft=false
 [taxonomies]
-tags=["culture"]
+tags=["culture", "technology", "trends"]
 +++

 {% info() %}

-If you're one of those people who love reading meticulously researched, data-driven analyses of technology adoption trends with carefully balanced viewpoints and zero personal bias... well, you might want to check out an actual research paper, because this blog post has none of that.
+This post offers personal insights on predicting tech trends by observing hackers.
+It's based on subjective observations and should be read with critical thinking.
+If you're looking for meticulously researched, data-driven analyses, you might want to check out an actual research paper instead!

-What you will find here is a bunch of personal musings, cheerfully cherry-picked examples, and the kind of sweeping generalizations that would make an economist weep.

-But hey, if you're in the mood for some subjective ramblings about future tech trends, and you're willing to take them with a grain of salt, then strap in!
-Just remember to put on your critical thinking cap before.
+If you like fan-fiction, you might enjoy this post.

 {% end %}

 A good way to predict which technologies will be important in the future is to see what hackers are passionate about today.

-I'm using the term "hackers" broadly here to describe smart people who are deeply passionate about technology and know how to bend it to their will.
+## Defining "Hacker"

+I'm using the term "hacker" in the spirit of the Hacker Ethic, as described by authors like Steven Levy and Pekka Himanen.
+In this context, a hacker is someone who:

+- Follows their passion and seeks self-fulfillment through technology
+- Creates something beneficial for the wider community
+- Values freedom, cooperation, and voluntary work
+- Challenges traditional work ethics with a focus on creativity and sharing

 These folks are a small subset of the population, but they have some traits that make them excellent predictors of the future: